kitfoxs/ChessnutPy/README.md

 To make the Chessnut Pro functional on Mac OS, follow these steps:

 1. Ensure you have Python 3.8 or later installed on your Mac.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
 3. Make sure you have the latest version of BlueZ installed.
 4. Run the program using `python main.py`.
+5. If you encounter any issues, refer to the documentation or seek help from the community.

+## Macbook Pro M4 Specific Instructions

+To make the Chessnut Pro functional on a Macbook Pro M4, follow these steps:

+1. Ensure you have Python 3.8 or later installed on your Macbook Pro M4.
+2. Install the required dependencies by running `pip install -r requirements.txt`.
+3. Make sure you have the latest version of BlueZ installed.
+4. Run the program using `python main.py`.